Restricting cell modules of partition algebras: The bimodule

-Let $n \leq l \leq r$ and let $V_n^l$ be the subspace of $V_n$ generated by all partial diagrams with $n$ labelled parts, where the last $r-l+1$ dots lie in the same part.
-We regard $k\Sigma_l$ as the subalgebra of $P_k(r,\delta)$ with basis consisting of all diagrams with top and bottom row consisting of $l-1$ labelled dots followed by one labelled part of size $r-l+1$, and $l$ propagating lines connecting the $l$ parts of the top row with the $l$ parts of the bottom row.
+We adopt the convention that these last $r-l+1$ dots of an element in $V_n^l$ are counted as just one dot.
 Let $v,w \in V_n^l$.
-We say that $v$ is equivalent to $w$, $v \sim w$, if and only if there is a $\pi \in \Sigma_l$ such that $\pi v = w$, where $\pi v$ is defined as follows: Write the diagram $\pi$ on top of $v$ and identify $\bottom(\pi)$ with $v$.
-Then $\pi v$ is the top row of this diagram, where a part is labelled if and only if it contains at least one labelled part.
-In diagrams, this means that $v$ and $w$ are equivalent, if and only if, for each size, the number of labelled parts and the number of unlabelled parts of $v$ and $w$ coincide, where the last $r-l+1$ dots count as one.
+We say that $v$ is equivalent to $w$, $v \sim w$, if and only if there is a $\pi \in \Sigma_l \subset e_lAe_l$ such that $\pi v = w$, where $\pi v$ is defined as follows.
+Write the diagram $\pi$ on top of $v$ and identify $\bottom(\pi)$ with $v$.
+Then $\pi v$ is the top row of this diagram, where a part is labelled if and only if it contains at least one labelled dot.
+In terms of diagrams, this means that $v$ and $w$ are equivalent, if and only if, for each size, the number of labelled parts and the number of unlabelled parts of $v$ and $w$ coincide.
+Recall that the last $r-l+1$ dots count as one.

 \begin{ex} Let $r=7, l=6, n=2, \pi = (56) \in \Sigma_6$ and Then \end{ex}